coaxial/elk-local/README.md

 TLDR: `$ sysctl -w vm.max_map_count=262144 # command to execute
 on the Linux docker host`

 Copy the example env files and change the variables to what is appropriate.
+All variables are mandator.

 Run it all with `$ docker-compose up -d && docker-compose logs -f`